 This paper sheds more light on fundamental differences between two-sided market mechanisms that aim to implement a two-sided notion such as stability, and closely related two-sided market mechanisms that aim to implement some efficiency notion for one of the sides of the market.
 First, as noted, in assignment markets there exists an obviously strategy-proof ex-post efficient mechanism (serial dictatorship).
 Second, a variety of ascending auctions, from familiar multi-item auctions \citep{demange1986multi} to recently proposed clock auctions \citep{milgrom2014deferred}, maximize welfare or revenue and are obviously strategy-proof, despite the latter's being based on deferred acceptance principles.
 In contrast, this paper shows that there is no way to achieve stability that is obviously strategy-proof for either side of the market.

 Obvious strategy-proofness was introduced by \cite{Li2015}, who studies this property extensively in mechanisms with monetary transfers.
 In settings without transfers, \cite{Li2015} studies this property in implementations of serial dictatorship and top trading cycles.
 Several papers further study this property in different settings.
-Closely related is \cite{troyan2016}, who studies two-sided markets with agents and objects and asks for which priorities for objects one can implement in an obviously strategy-proof manner the Pareto-efficient top trading cycles algorithm.
-Farther technically from our paper but closely related in spirit, \cite{bg2016} constructively characterize Pareto-efficient social choice rules that admit obviously strategy-proof implementations in popular domains (object assignment, single-peaked preferences, and combinatorial auctions). \cite{pt2016} characterize general obviously strategy-proof mechanisms without transfers under a ``richness'' assumption on the preferences domain, and characterize the sequential version of random serial dictatorship under such an assumption via a natural set of axioms that includes obvious strategy-proofness.
+Closely related is \cite{troyan2016}, who studies two-sided markets with agents and objects and asks for which priorities for objects one can implement in an obviously strategy-proof manner the Pareto-efficient top trading cycles algorithm. \cite{pt2016} characterize general obviously strategy-proof mechanisms without transfers under a ``richness'' assumption on the preferences domain, and characterize the sequential version of random serial dictatorship under such an assumption via a natural set of axioms that includes obvious strategy-proofness. \cite{bg2016} constructively characterize Pareto-efficient social choice rules that admit obviously strategy-proof implementations in popular domains (object assignment, single-peaked preferences, and combinatorial auctions).
 It is worth noting that all three of these papers utilize machinery and observations that originated in this paper.